 - Now click on the new build > Select Language > Select Edition.

 - Now select the “Download and convert to ISO” opinion and then create a download package.

 - After that, you create a bootable drive.

 What’s new in Windows 10 21H2 ISO

-There will be few innovations introduced with Windows 10 21H2: Microsoft mentions three.
+There are a few innovations introduced with Windows 10 21H2

-Primarily Windows 10 will embrace the WPA3 H2E ( Hash-to-Element ) standard, a protocol that promises a higher level of security against current and future side-channel attacks.
+- Primarily Windows 10 embrace the WPA3 H2E ( Hash-to-Element ) standard, a protocol that promises a higher level of security against current and future side-channel attacks.

 - H2E is a response to the Dragonblood attack: discovered in 2019; in some cases, it allows to trace the password used to protect WiFi networks with the WPA3 algorithm.
 Using H2E, it is possible to make WiFi networks more solid by preventing unauthorized access.

 - Windows 10 21H2 enhances Windows Hello for Business by supporting feature deployment and configuration models on new machines to enable passwordless authentication with pre-set security policies.

 - The new feature update introduces the much-requested GPU compute support that allows WSL 2 users to accelerate the heaviest workloads within Linux virtual machines by using parallel processing to complete calculations faster by harnessing the full potential of the processor.